justusfrantz/RepData_PeerAssessment1/PA1_template.md

 * Mean (Imputted): 1.0766189 &times; 10<sup>4</sup>
 * Median (Imputted):  1.0766189 &times; 10<sup>4</sup>

-#### Do these values differ from the estimates from the first part of the assignment?
+##### 4. c.
+Do these values differ from the estimates from the first part of the assignment?

 ```r
 meandiff <- mean(totstepscomplete$steps)-mean(totsteps$steps)